 The combined 2016/17 budget covers £12m in the main portfolio and £64m for recharged strategic support services.
 The combined budget includes assumed delivery of £7m of savings.
+In order to deliver these savings and further savings across the Council, one-off project funding is required to support implementation, this accounts for the increase in the 2015/16 latest budget.

 A substantial part of the portfolio (25%) relates to Property costs of £19m, both operating costs and routine maintenance.
 The Council has a major facilities management contract with Mitie to provide most of this service with a very small client team retained in-house.
-The Property Transformation project continues and will go in to its third phase during 2016/17 with £2m of savings assigned to Property across this and other projects.
+The Property Transformation project continues and will go in to its third phase during 2016/17 with